 Applications for all of these processes use the Special Districts application form.

-The primary purpose of the Downtown Area Infill Incentive District (IID) is to encourage redevelopment in the following ways:
+As described in Section 5.12 of the Unified Development Code, the primary purpose of the Downtown Area Infill Incentive District (IID) is to encourage redevelopment in the following ways:

 1. Encourage sustainable infill development that supports the creation of urban neighborhoods that are pedestrian and transit-oriented and benefits the IID, the major activity centers in the area, and the City as a whole, while promoting compatibility with existing reidential and non-residential properties and neighborhoods;